solisoft/foxxy/README.md

 ## Dev mode

-`$ yarn run brunch w -- --server` will start the live reloader and a server.
+`$ yarn start` will start the live reloader and a server.

 # Deployment